 Lavender oil contains antiseptic and antibacterial components.
 It’s also used as an essential oil to soothe and reduce stress.
 As a skin treatment, lavender has been shown to speed wound healing.

 In a , researchers applied lavender oil to circular wound areas on rats for alternating days.
 Results showed that the lavender oil not only increased wound recovery, but also decreased the wound area compared to the control subjects.

 To reduce scarring from eczema, apply or massage lavender oil to the affected area.
 Be sure to dilute it with a carrier oil first, as the pure essential oil is too strong for your skin.
 You can also drink it as a tea.

 Shea butter contains hydrating properties that can help to soften and reduce scarring.
 It can increase skin moisture to treat drying effects from eczema.
 Shea butter is rich in vitamins and has been as an effective remedy for skin disorders, specifically for keloid treatment.

 To treat eczema scars, apply raw shea butter to your skin.
 Repeat daily use for faster results.
 If your skin becomes irritated after use, consider an alternative treatment and discuss your options with your doctor.

 Turmeric is an herb known for its anti-inflammatory properties.
-Turmeric contains curcumin, a compound rich in antibacterial, antiviral, and anti-inflammatory properties.
-A 2015 study revealed that turmeric cream could speed wound healing and reduce scarring for Cesarean wounds.
+Turmeric contains curcumin, a compound rich in antibacterial, antiviral, and anti-inflammatory properties. revealed that turmeric cream could speed wound healing and reduce scarring for Cesarean wounds.